pschatzmann/arduino-liblame/README.md

 So I needed to adjust the original code quite a bit.
 You can activate some micro processor specific functionaitly in config.h.

 ```
-// use precalculated log table
+// use dynamically precalculated log table
 #define USE_FAST_LOG 0

 // use precalculated log table as const -> in the ESP32 this will end up in flash memory